mattbatman/biblical/src/content/post/exodus.md

 ## Points of Interest

-* [Exodus 4:24](#GEN4V24) What does this mean?
+* [Exodus 4:24](#EXO4V24) What does this mean?
 Why does God suddenly want to kill Moses?
 Why does Zipporah know that circumcising their son will lessen God's anger?
+* [Exodus 15:19](#EXO15V19) It seems that an angel was physically accompanying the children of Israel in their flight from Egypt, and the pillar of fire and of cloud was physically there as well.
+Yahweh seemed to use this to see from.

 ## World English Bible Text